Sheaves of modules on atomic sites and discrete representations of topological groups: Applications to combinatorial categories

-In the previous section we have converted the sheaf theory of categories $\C^{\op}$ equipped with atomic topology to the representation theory of $\C$.
-In particular, the sheaf category $\Sh(\BC^{\op}, R)$ is equivalent to the Serre quotient $\C \Mod / \C \Mod^{\tor}$.
-Since this quotient category is still mysterious for practical purposes, in this section we consider the sheaf category over some special types of combinatorial categories $\C$, and obtain more transparent descriptions.

-Throughout this section we assume that $\C$ satisfies the left Ore condition, so that $\C^{\op}$ is equipped with the atomic topology.
+In the previous section we have shown the equivalence between $\Sh(\BC^{\op}, R)$ and $\C \Mod / \C \Mod^{\tor}$.
+Since this quotient category is still mysterious for practical purposes, in this section we give more transparent descriptions for some special types of combinatorial categories $\C$.
+Throughout this section we assume that $\C$ satisfies the left Ore condition and equip $\C^{\op}$ with the atomic topology.